lukeweston/SEGPlug/README.markdown

 High current means low capacitive reactance which means relatively big capacitor.

-Only use standard low-power XBee modules with this unit.
-The high-performance, relatively high power variants like the "XBee Pro" probably won't work.
+Commercial RF modules with relatively high power consumption, such as the Digi/Maxstream "XBee Pro" are unsupported with this system due to power supply constraints in this design variant and probably won't work reliably, although the standard, lower-power Digi/MaxStream XBee modules are supported.
+Basically, when using commercial third-party
+RF communications modules, the maximum device current consumption during transmission should not exceed 50 mA at 3.3 volts.

 It would straightforward to design a safe, optically-isolated plug-in serial cable interface for your computer if something like that was required... but at this point in time, no such device exists and plugging the unit into your computer (unless the mains is disconnected) is a big no-no.